 How we work

-counselling.
-We dedicate significant resources to pro bono work each year and have established guidelines for the selection and handling of pro bono cases.
+We dedicate significant resources to pro bono work each year and have established clear guidelines for selecting and handling pro bono cases.
+In recent years, we have given particular priority to cases involving freedom of speech and human rights.

 -